-I am a board certified internist.
+I am a board-certified internist.
 I am Stanford trained and have been practice for nearly 25 years.
 I have a very busy practice.
 I love my patients.
-To help, heal and to love them every day is a daily gift.
+To help, heal, and love them every day is a daily gift.
 I want to help them make sense of their suffering, to help awaken and empower them and help them gain health.
 I have also been a lifelong seeker.
 I seek to gain consciousness every day, with every life experience.
 I also seek to stay current with medical and scientific progress.
 I love science.
 I love Medicine.
 This is what I was born to do.

 I have been in private practice for nearly 17 years.
 I worked in corporate health care straight out of residency, nearly 25 years ago.
 It didn’t fare well for me.
 I struggled inside, conflicted by the dissonance between the true mission of medicine and that of corporate medicine.
-The corporate mission saw patients as commodities for money and physicians as work horses.
+The corporate mission saw patients as commodities for money and physicians as workhorses.
 The boards of these systems used profit alone as the measure of the physician’s success.
 I saw my colleagues losing contact with what was real.
 When the hospital told me I did not admit enough patients to meet their projections, I left corporate medicine and never looked back.
 My vision of medicine conflicted with theirs.

 As a physician in private practice, I need to interface with the corporate system.
 My medical practice accepts insurance, I am a part of an Independent Physician Network which is affiliated with a local hospital.
 They base their measure of credibility on what the ABIM (American Board of Internal Medicine) dictates.
 Their standards have been shown to have little correlation with physician competence and performance.
 Their requirements of physicians are inhumane.
 Physicians are weighted down to serve two patriarchs.
 The corporation that pays their wage and the larger corporation that credentials them.
 They can’t possibly serve three masters – their vocation and two patriarchs with all their demands.

 I write this as a physician who can see through the façade and racket of what corporate medicine has created.
 This system is like an abusive parent.
 It is abusive towards physicians who are made vulnerable and dependent.
 They pay with their cell tissue at the cost of their creative fire.
 Physicians are hurting.
-Drug abuse, alcohol and suicide rates amongst them is at an all-time high.
+Drug abuse, alcohol, and suicide rates amongst them are at an all-time high.
 Physician morale is at an all-time low.
 They are afraid to admit they are hurting.
 They are forbidden to complain or show vulnerability.
 What does this say about the health of the healers within the system itself?
 How do we begin to bring healing to them?

 The most recent experience I had with ABIM is when I took my Maintenance of Certification exam.
 Preparing for this exam entailed studying for nearly 40 hours a week in addition to my working hours for months.
 My brain does not work like a standardized test.
 When I am with my patients, I utilize both my intuition and medical knowledge to access what I need to construct a differential diagnosis and provide solutions.
-I cannot function under time pressure, like the exam expects.
+I cannot function under time pressure as the exam expects.
 There were many questions that upon further thought I wanted to correct.
 However, finding them again was impossible in the maze of unnumbered questions.
 I fail this exam, I will have to start over, preparing again to retake it.
 The maintenance of certification is tied to my reimbursements.

 Does this happen to me in the exam room with my patients?
 Never.